dongoGit/super4C/hardware/README.md

-This schematic includes only the Block Diagram, ESP32, and CM5 interface diagrams.
+This schematic includes only the System Block, ESP32, and CM5 interface diagrams.